bakaphp/kanvas-doc/companies.md

 ## Add User To Company

 The addUserToCompany method is used to add a user to a company.
-It receives the id of the user and the id of the company.
+It recievess the id of the user and the id of the company.
 It returns a boolean.

 ```js
 Kanvas.companies.addUserToCompany(id: string, user_id: string): boolean